mathewajk/LingTube/README.md

 5. [`4-create-textgrids.py`](#4-create-textgridspy)

 After this stage, you can run forced alignment (using the Montreal Forced Aligner or other compatible aligner).

-#### Dependencies

-Most dependencies are provided in the `requirements/` folder.
-To install, from the LingTube main directory, run

-`pip install -r requirements/youspeak.txt`

-For the scripts that rely on [pydub](https://github.com/jiaaro/pydub), you will also need to download `ffmpeg` separately, following the instructions [here](https://github.com/jiaaro/pydub#getting-ffmpeg-set-up).
-If you are on MacOS and using Homebrew, you can run

-`brew install ffmpeg`

-For the scripts requiring `parselmouth-praat`, the Praat application is required.
-It can be downloaded from the [Praat website](https://www.fon.hum.uva.nl/praat/).
-If you are on MacOS and using Homebrew, simply run

-`brew install --cask praat`

 ---